rcrowther/ssc/README.rst

     ssc

 If ``ssc`` recognises anything in the folder, it will try to produce documentation.
-By default, it will try to,
+By default, it will,

 - Look in several likely places, such as `src/main/scala`, and the top folder
-- Make any necessary folders
+- Make necessary folders
 - Produce documentation whatever the broken state of the code